Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Model

 \section{Model}

-We consider two polar molecules in their ground vibrational state and separated by a distance $r$ as depicted in figure~\ref{sec:model;fig:molecules}.
-We model each molecule as a rigid rotor with a permanent dipole moment $\bm{d}_i$, where $i=1,2$ labels each molecule, giving rise to a dipole-dipole interaction between the molecules.
+We consider two polar molecules in their ground vibrational state and separated by a distance $r$ as depicted in Fig.~\ref{sec:model;fig:molecules}.
+Each molecule is modeled as a rigid rotor with a permanent dipole moment $\bm{d}_i$, where $i=1,2$ labels each molecule, giving rise to a dipole-dipole interaction between them.
+The magnitude of the permanent dipole moment is denoted by $d_i=\norm{\bm{d}_i}$.
 In addition, the molecules interact with a uniform dc electric field $\bm{\mathcal{E}}$.
-Note that the molecules are static, and thus $r$ is a fixed distance.
+Note that the molecules are static, and thus $r$ is a fixed distance in our model.
+However, we study our system for a range of different distances $r$.
 In the following, we present our theoretical model and numerical considerations.